digego/extempore/INSTALL.md

   [Community 2015](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx)
   version is now free)

+Extempore should build with clang, gcc and MSVC - and possibly other compilers (but I haven't tried them).

 **git**

 - `sudo apt-get install git` on Ubuntu/Debian
 - `sudo yum install git` on Fedora/CentOS/RHEL
 - `brew install git` on OSX with Homebrew
-- `choco install git git.commandline` on Windows with Chocolatey
+- `choco install git` on Windows with Chocolatey

 **CMake** (version 3.1 or greater)